 The video is everywhere now.
 Even those of us who are severely, mentally and emotionally triggered by witnessing such violence against women were unable to escape it.
 Viewing that video of Ray Rice and Janay Rice demands conversation.

 We can’t seem to unsee it or not talk about it.
 Some have disgustingly used the incident to focus on how women should expect to be beaten when they’re aggressive towards men.
-Others used it to examine the NFL’s blind eye towards domestic violence, and how they don’t acknowledge that the violence perpetuated on the field often finds a landing place off of it.
+Others used it to examine the NFL’s blind eye toward domestic violence, and how they don’t acknowledge that the violence perpetuated on the field often finds a landing place off of it.

 Some, like Public Enemy’s Chuck D, thought it apropos to ask whether such violence against women would occur if those women were “really raised” by their fathers (instead of, maybe, posing a question about whether such violence against women would occur if those same missing fathers would “really raise” their sons not to beat the sh*it out of women).